Apprentices and Trainees

 Jaime Laxalt joined SNB in 2015 as a full company member.
 Jaime started her multi-disciplinary dance study at a young age in northern New Mexico.
 As a teen she studied with Judy Mann, and was cast as an angel and soldier in New Mexico Ballet’s Nutcracker.
 After leaving New Mexico, she obtained a history degree at Princeton University where she also performed and choreographed with university dance troupes Expressions Dance Company and DiSiac Dance Company in a wide variety of dance styles.
 Jaime obtained her Masters in U.S. Foreign Policy from American University and began studying with Linda Kintz and Mark Mejia of the Kintz Mejia Ballet Academy, performing many various roles in annual Nutcracker productions including Snow, Flowers, and Spanish, as well as original choreography for various other productions.
 When her professional military defense career sent her to London, she was fortunate enough to study under Evgeny Goremykin, formerly a principal with the Bolshoi Ballet.
 After her return and her marriage to a native Nevadan, she studied at The Rock Center for Dance in Las Vegas before moving to Reno in December 2014.
 In addition to working with SNB, she works remotely for her previous D.C. employer on defense and international affairs issues, and is the proud mother to a 2 year old little girl named Sophia.

 ERICA CHIPP - A native to Nevada, Erica trained with Rosine Bena and other teachers in the northern Nevada community.
-As she advanced, she continued to train at The Harid Conservatory in Boca Raton, FL.
-In 2004, she began her professional career at Festival Ballet Providence, under the direction of Mihailo Djuric, where she had the privilege to perform featured roles in ballets such as Balanchine's Rubies, Donizetti Variations and Tarantella, Agnes DeMille's Rodeo, Anthony Tudor's The Leaves Are Fading, Eldar Aliev’s 1001 Nights, and several world premieres by Gianni Dimarco and Viktor Plotnikov.
+Through high school she continued her training at The Harid Conservatory in Boca Raton, FL.
+In 2004, she began her professional career at Festival Ballet Providence where she had the privilege to perform featured roles in ballets such as Balanchine's Rubies, Donizetti Variations and Tarantella, Agnes DeMille's Rodeo, Anthony Tudor's The Leaves Are Fading, Eldar Aliev’s 1001 Nights, and several world premieres by Gianni Dimarco and Viktor Plotnikov.
 Some of her favorite roles have included a stepsister in Plotnikov’s Cinderella, the Cowgirl in DeMille’s Rodeo, and Pippi Longstockings in Colleen Cavanaugh’s Pippi.
-After six seasons with Festival Ballet Providence, Erica moved back to the West Coast to join Smuin Ballet in San Francisco where she currently dances.
-Erica has performed for several years with SNB dancing many featured roles in ballets such as PERCUSSIVELUND, MOZARTINA and TAKE ME TO THE RIVER.
-She has performed in Le Corsaire and Raymonda with Petrov Ballet, and the Sugar Plum Fairy in her hometown Nutcracker with Pinkerton Ballet Theater.
-She was overjoyed to be back in her home community this past summer, working once again with Rosine Bena and SNB on the beloved role of Giselle.
+After six seasons with Festival Ballet Providence, Erica moved back to the West Coast to join Smuin Ballet in San Francisco where she is currently going into her sixth season.
+During her time at Smuin she has performed several ballets by world renowned choreographers such as Helen Pickett, Ma Cong, Jiri Kylian, Val Caniparoli, Amy Seiwert and Michel Smuin.
+As a guest artist, Erica has performed the lead in both Le Corsaire and Raymonda with Petrov Ballet, and the Sugar Plum Fairy in her hometown Nutcracker with Pinkerton Ballet Theater.
+Throughout the years, Erica has performed with SNB dancing many featured roles in ballets such as PERCUSSIVELUND, MOZARTINA and TAKE ME TO THE RIVER.
+Every summer Erica is overjoyed to be back in her home community working with Rosine Bena and her SNB family where she has danced the beloved roles of Giselle, Coppelia and Juliet in Romeo & Juliet.

 ALEXANDER BIBER-Dance Artist /Soloist